 As members of the congregation interact with each other at church activities, either formally or informally, they may notice signs that someone might be facing challenges.
 When this happens, they may recommend the Pastoral Care program to that member.

 Confidentiality is a cornerstone of the Lay Pastoral Care Associates program.
-The Associates undergo extensive training in maintaining confidentiality, and the only people who know of your participation in the program are your Pastoral Care Associate, the Lay Pastoral Care Coordinator, the minister, and whoever you choose to tell.
+The Associates undergo extensive training in maintaining confidentiality, and the only people who know of your participation in the program are your Pastoral Care Associate, the Lay Pastoral Care Coordinator, the minister, and whomever you choose to tell.
 No names are mentioned during the monthly meetings.

 Your Lay Pastoral Care Associates have undergone training in active listening, boundary setting, and confidentiality and are eager to be of service.